-Growing up an avid reader it was only natural that my ego would bloat, my pride inflate, and my smugness grow when I walked around with a 600 page book.
-There was nothing more satisfying for my middle school self than to show my love of reading than parading around an enormous tome of a book.
+Growing up an avid reader it was only natural that my ego would bloat and my smugness grow when I walked around with a 600 page book.
+There was nothing more satisfying for my middle school self than to show my love of reading by parading around an enormous tome of a book.

 That changed with college.

 It was in college that I fell in love with the novella.

 Perhaps I learned that intelligence and love of reading is not based on the size and length of a book, but on the quality of the book and the integrity of the response it elicited from me.

 Freed from the heavy burden of big books (and a big ego to go with it) I was finally able to explore and appreciate the delicate, yet powerful, quality of shorter narratives.
 I gobbled up short stories with flourish, marveled at the power of the play, and became infatuated with the novella.

 For me the novella is the perfect combination of complexity and simplicity; it requires a particular awareness of style and tone and a purposeful sparseness, the kind of barrenness that fills in the gaps.